Driving from Jackson Hole to Yellowstone: What to See Along the Way

-The drive from Jackson WY to the entrance of Yellowstone National Park is a 60-minute drive north on John D. Rockefeller Jr. Parkway.
-It’s a beautiful scenic highway, but there are other must-see stops that you won’t want to miss!
+The drive from Jackson, WY to the south entrance of Yellowstone National Park is a two hour drive north on John D. Rockefeller Jr. Parkway.
+It’s a beautiful scenic highway, with lots of picture-worthy stops and wildlife viewing opportunities along the way.
+Here are a few must-see stops that you won’t want to miss!

 Jackson Hole & Greater Yellowstone Visitor Center